angela-mc/angela-mc/README.md

-## Hi there 👋
+Hi there 👋

-Data scientist / analyst with a background in statistical modeling, data engineering (R), and reproducible workflows.
+I am angela-mc: Data scientist / analyst with a background in statistical modeling, data engineering (R), and reproducible workflows.

 📫 How to reach me:
 - LinkedIn: https://www.linkedin.com/in/angelachira/